RelationalAI-oss/Rematch.jl/README.md

 These are just any function that takes a value to match and returns either `nothing` (indicating match failure) or a tuple that decomposes the value.
 The tuple is then matched against other patterns.

-An extractor function must take one argument--the value to be matched against--and should return either one value (for nullary and unary patterns), or a tuple of values (for 2+-ary patterns).
+An extractor function must take one argument--the value to be matched against--and should return a `Union{Tuple{T,...}, Nothing}`.
 Returning `nothing` indicates the extractor does not match.
+If a tuple is returned, the components are matched against the subpatterns of the pattern.

+Extractor patterns are written `~fn(p1, p2, ...)`, where `fn` is the name of the extractor function and `p1`, `p2`, etc., are subpatterns to match against the returned tuple.

-For example to destruct an array into its head and tail:
+For example, to destruct an array into its head and tail, one could write the following function:

 ```julia
 function Cons(xs)